Codecademy Intensives (2017)

 Team: Design & Product

 With the launch of its first Intensive (then called Codecademy Ready) program, the company needed to establish a narrative to communicate the value and outcome of the new experience.
+I wrote the initial UX writing guidelines.

 Part of a “tonal spectrum” for UX writing.